 With this company you can book car transfer to your Rome hotel or apartment or even Termini Station if you are continuing your travel within Italy by train (45min to 1 hour drive, average price is €66) or Civitavecchia cruise port (1h 30 minutes drive, around €179).

-option of getting from Fiumicino Airport to Rome is by taking a shuttle
+option of getting from Fiumicino Airport to the city of Rome is by taking a shuttle

-Tickets can be purchased at the nearby counters or online.
-These buses run to Termini Station from where you need to take a metro train, bus or taxi to reach your accommodation.
+These buses run to Termini Station from where you need to take a metro train, bus or taxi to reach your hotel or apartment.

 We don't recommend hiring a car at Fiumicino Airport and drive to Rome.
 The reasons are following: you don't need a car while in Rome as it is easy to go everywhere on foot or using a public transport.